Brunozhon/SwiftReference/README.md

 }
 ```

-You can use an if statement like this:
+You can use an if conditional like this:

 ```swift
 let isMember = false